How long will it take for my order to arrive?

 Please see our Packaging, Delivery & Returns page for instructions on how to return a ring.

 How can I be sure that the ring setting isn’t worn?

-A ring setting is designed to hold a diamond or gemstone in place.
-The classic ring setting is a prong setting, which features small claws that hug the stone tightly.
+A ring setting has an incredibly important job, because it's designed to hold a diamond or gemstone in place.
+The most classic of engagement ring settings is the prong setting, which features small claws that hug the stone tightly.
 Other ring settings commonly seen in antique and vintage engagement rings include the cluster setting, halo setting, three-stone setting, split-shank setting and bezel setting.
-Settings do get worn over time, especially if a ring has had heavy use, but we get a professional to check every ring before we list it for sale and, where necessary, repair settings, to ensure the quality of our products.
-You won’t find worn ring settings on The Vintage Ring Company website that will compromise its use, but you might find small signs of wear, for example to decorative flourishes such as filigree detailing and etching.
+You can learn more about these settings and which might be most suitable for your partner here.
+Settings do wear over time - especially if a ring has endured heavy use - but we enlist a team of jewellery experts to check every ring before we list it for sale and, where necessary, repair their settings to ensure quality and longevity.
+You won’t find rings on The Vintage Ring Co. website with worn settings, but you might see other minor signs of use to decorative flourishes such as filigree detailing and etching.